Resources for businesses and HR regarding Coronavirus (COVID-19)

 - Many joined Jason Klimpl, Michael Riela, and Jason Rimland on April 9th at 2:00-3:00pm EDT for an informative webinar on how staffing firms can benefit from the CARES Act and SBA Loans, the Paycheck Protection Program, and much more.
 More information here.

 - On April 8th at 2:00-3:00pm EDT, bankruptcy attorney Michael Riela spoke about what cash-strapped businesses need to know during the COVID-19 outbreak.
-Sign up here.
+Event info.

 - On April 3rd at 11am EDT, attorneys Michele Itri, Jason Rimland, Valerie Ben-Or and Alexa Zelmanowicz discussed the government loan and grant programs that are currently available to businesses in the wake of the coronavirus crisis.

 - On April 2nd at 2pm EDT, THSH's Michael Riela, Eric Schoenfeld, and Vincent Syracuse addressed what force majeure clauses are, when they might be invoked, and the circumstances under which the invocation of the clause might be successful.
-Click here to register.
+Event info.

 - On April 2nd at 11am EDT, THSH attorney Jason Rimland spoke at the NYSBA webinar on the four areas of benefits available to lawyers under the statutes and regulations to help small and medium-sized firms, and solos, survive the COVID-19 pandemic.
 More info here.

 - On April 2nd at 11am EDT, THSH's Joel Klarreich and Michael Riela discussed how staffing firms can detect warning signs of financial trouble in their clients, how to prepare for the worst at the outset of the client relationship, and how staffing firms may reduce their losses if a client ends up in peril in a webinar with NYSA.
-Register now.
+Event info.

 - On April 1st at 3pm EDT, THSH Jason Rimland discussed the recent signing of the CARES act.
-Register here.
+Event info.

 - On April 1st, real estate attorney Ari Davis spoke in the Janover Coronavirus Webinar Series and discuss how the COVID-19 pandemic is affecting the real estate industry.